Minnesota Criminal Court Records

 Sealing Your Minnesota Criminal Court Record

 Individuals with criminal records can ask Minnesota Criminal Courts to seal or expunge their records.
-Noted that expunged records are not destroyed but sealed.
+Note that expunged records are not destroyed but sealed.
 While they are no longer accessible by the public, federal and state law enforcement officers can still access them.
-Before asking a judge for an expungement of criminal record, you must first obtain your criminal case history.
+Before asking a judge for an expungement of a criminal record, the requestor must first obtain their criminal case history including inmate record information.
 This includes copies of criminal case history from a Minnesota District Court and the BCA.
-Next, obtain an Expungement Form and fill it requested details.
+Next, obtain an Expungement Form and fill it with requested details.
 You have to provide a good reason why you want an expungement and a legal reason why you believe you qualify for one.